LuMiSxh/LuMiSxh/README.md

 # Hello there

-Welcome on my GitHub Profile!
+Welcome to my GitHub Profile!

 ## Information about me